emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

 )
 ```

-Before creating this data bridge, please use the following SQL statements to create data table `emqx_client_events` in MySQL database for storing the client ID, event type, and create time of every event.
+Before creating this data bridge, please use the following SQL statements to create data table `emqx_client_events` in MySQL database for storing the client ID, event type, and creating time of every event.

 ```sql
 CREATE TABLE emqx_client_events (